 Your Yamaha engine has been designed to use premium unleaded gasoline with a research octane number of 95 or higher.
 If knocking (or pinging) occurs, use a gasoline of a different

-Fuel tank breather/overflow
+Fuel tank breather hose and overflow hose

-1. Fuel tank breather/overflow hose
+- 1. Fuel tank overflow hose - 2.
+Fuel tank breather hose

 Before operating the motorcycle: